mrgaaron/docs/source/index.rst

 .. snippet-display:: read-data-one-device

 Next steps
 ----------

 This guide just scratches the surface of TempoIQ's capabilities.
-From here, you can learn more about the :doc:`data model </concepts/data-model>` or the :doc:`analytics pipeline </concepts/pipeline>`.
-To dive into the details of the API, check out the :doc:`API reference </reference/index>`.

-Harness the power of TempoIQ in your application in a few easy steps:

-1. :doc:`Model your devices and sensors </concepts/data-model>`
-2. :doc:`Write sensor data </concepts/writing>`
-3. :doc:`Analyze the data </concepts/reading>`

-.. only:: dev

-   :doc:`todos`
+Read on to learn more about :doc:`Organizing your Sensors </concepts/organize>`, :doc:`Collecting your Data </concepts/collect>`, and :doc:`Building your App </concepts/build>`.